lbeverly/docs/windows.md

 ### Client Configuration

-Connecting to a Windows server requires a Windows client running ScaleFT Client v0.18.0 or above.
+Connecting to a Windows server requires a Windows client running ScaleFT client v0.18.0 or above.
 Client Tools installers are available [here](https://dist.scaleft.com/client-tools/windows/).

-Once the client is installed it must be enrolled by running `sft enroll`.
+Once the client is installed it must be enrolled into a team by running `sft enroll`.

 ### Connecting to a Server